totalspectrum/spin2cpp/doc/SpinPasmIntegration.md

 ### The Generated Code

-The .cog.spin produced by fastspin is somewhat readable, and we can look in it to see how the compiler does.
+The .cog.spin produced by flexspin is somewhat readable, and we can look in it to see how the compiler does.
 For example, the code generated for the `tx` method of the trival serial driver looks like:
 ```